garym/LightSide/README.md

 # LightSide
 LightSide is intended to be a wake up light making use of BlinkyTape, inspired by James Singleton's [Pi Glowbe](https://github.com/jpsingleton/pi-glowbe) that I spotted in a copy of [MagPi](https://www.raspberrypi.org/magpi/) a few months ago.
-The naming is inspired by a line Mr Praline says in Monty Python's Dead Parrot sketch.
+The name of the project is a reference to a song from Monty Python's Life of Brian.

 ## Installation